Custom audio device

 - Call

-setAcousticEchoCancellerMode(PlanetKitVoiceProcessor.AcousticEchoCancellerMode.DISABLEDafter starting to use custom audio devices - Call
+setAcousticEchoCancellerMode(PlanetKitVoiceProcessor.AcousticEchoCancellerMode.DISABLED)after starting to use custom audio devices - Call

 setAcousticEchoCancellerMode(PlanetKitVoiceProcessor.AcousticEchoCancellerMode.INTENSITY_RECOMMENDED)after ending the use of custom audio devices